Attribute Restoration Framework for Anomaly Detection: Attribute Restoration Framework

 \subsection{Attribute Erasing Module (AEM)}

-Attribute Erasing Module (AEM) is leveraged to erase a set of attributes from the objects, enforcing information inequivalence between input and output data and changing the task from reconstruction into restoration.

-Each erased attribute from the set can be effective in anomaly detection under three assumptions: \begin{itemize} \item The erased attribute should be shared among normal data; otherwise the ARNet will not be able to converge to restore the normal data. \item The erased attribute should be different between normal and anomalous data; otherwise, the ARNet is hard to distinguish the normal data and anomalous data through this attribute, as anomalous data can be restored properly using the shared features learning from the normal data. \item The attributes can be erased by a module which does not rely on extra dataset or labels; otherwise, this will require an additional training process for attribute erasing. \end{itemize}
+Attribute Erasing Module (AEM) aims to erase a set of attributes from the objects, enforcing information inequivalence between input and output data and turn the task into restoration.
+The effective attribute for anomaly detection should satisfy the following assumptions: \begin{itemize} \item The erased attribute should be connected to the semantic information of the normal data and be shared among the normal data. \item The erased attribute should be either different or connected to different semantic information between normal and anomalous data.
+If the normal and anomalous data share the same attribute and the attribute is connected to the same semantic information, the ARNet is hard to distinguish the normal data and anomalous data through this attribute, as anomalous data can be restored properly using the shared features learning from the normal data. \item The attributes can be erased by a module which does not rely on extra dataset or labels; otherwise, this will require an additional training process for attribute erasing. \end{itemize}

-We take some cases of image datasets, as an illustration, to further reveal the details to design the Attribute Erasing Module.
-By human prior, the orientation of many objects is shared within a class but different between classes. which meets the first and the second condition, \eg the wheels of the cars are always at the bottom of the images while the circle of the digit number ``9'' is always at the top of the images.
+We take a concrete example to further reveal the details to design the Attribute Erasing Module.
+By human prior, the semantic information connected to the orientation is shared within a class but different between classes, e.g. the wheels of the cars are always at the bottom of the images while the circle of the digit number ``9'' is always at the top of the images, which meets the first and the second condition.
 To erase the orientation of these objects, we can employ a random rotation operation, which rotates the images with a randomly selected angle.
 This orientation erasing operation does not need to introduce an additional training process, which also meets the third condition we discussed above.